ukduw/hybrid-tradebot-py/README.md

 **The user could work a full time job with a normal sleep schedule while the bot executes their strategies autonomously, literally from dawn till dusk.** The user would simply have to run a screener and set new conditions for the bot once a day after work.

+The bot also simplifies position size management.
+The user can input a different dollar amount per position, allowing for per-ticker risk management.
+The program then determines the position size automatically by dividing the inputted dollar amount by the intraday price and rounding up.

 ## Trade Statistics and Notifications
 Entry and exit data are piped to a CSV file for easy export.
 The user can utilize this to generate statistics and optimize their strategies or to experiment with new strategies.